 FIT's Commitment to Web Accessibility

 The Web Communications Team works diligently to ensure the accessibility of the FIT website.
 The site utilizes cascading style sheets (CSS), which allow for separation of text from presentation so that the text can be reformatted for different devices, including screen readers.
-This site uses Flash very minimally and only for non-essential/decorative content.
 Our content management system prompts content creators to supply text equivalents to non-text elements such as pictures and graphics.
 The college is continually working to provide text alternatives to video and audio content.